How to use a settlement agreement to resolve an employment issue

 If in doubt, employers should seek specific advice on the tax treatment of the various payments being made under the terms of an agreement and should include a tax indemnity from the employee in the agreement.
 This will mean that the primary liability for any unpaid tax will rest with the employee, although the employer would need to enforce the indemnity.
 Legal advisers acting for employees frequently request the removal of a tax indemnity clause, arguing that it is for the employer to take a view on the tax treatment of the payments at the time the agreement is entered into.
 This is entirely a matter for negotiation and one on which an employer will take its own view.

 The Government has announced that changes to the rules on taxation of termination payments will come into force from April 2018.
-Under proposals on which it has recently consulted, all termination payments that would have been treated as general earnings if the employee had worked his or her notice period will be subject to tax and national insurance; all payments in lieu of notice, whether contractual or not, will be subject to tax and national insurance; and the £30,000 exemption will apply to payments relating directly to the termination of the employment.
+Under proposals on which it consulted in August 2016, all termination payments that would have been treated as general earnings if the employee had worked his or her notice period will be subject to tax and national insurance; all payments in lieu of notice, whether contractual or not, will be subject to tax and national insurance; and the £30,000 exemption will apply to payments relating directly to the termination of the employment.